JoanMuhingo/solitarialupa/README.md

-- 👋 Hi, I’m @solitarialupa
+- 👋 Hi, I’m @JOJO
 - 👀 I’m interested in everything tech.
-- 🌱 I’m currently learning how to web develop and advance to machine learning.
+- 🌱 I’m currently learning how to software develop excited for the journey ahead.

 <!---
 solitarialupa/solitarialupa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.